Sonos: Corporate, financial, and marketing history

 In December 2017, IKEA and Sonos announced a collaboration to build Sonos' technology into furniture sold by IKEA.
+In May 2025, Sonos announced the partnership was ending.

 In August 2018, Sonos went public, trading on the NASDAQ under the symbol SONO.

-In November 2019, Sonos acquires Snips SAS, a privacy-focused AI voice platform for connected devices with the goal to bring a music-specific assistant to its devices.
+In November 2019, Sonos acquired Snips SAS, a privacy-focused AI voice platform for connected devices with the goal to bring a music-specific assistant to its devices.

+In January 2020, Sonos sued Google over copyright infringement relating to several patents, including the ability to sync audio over multiple devices.
+In August 2021, a judge ruled in favor of Sonos.
+The International Trade Commission also ruled in favor of Sonos.
+As a result, Google was ordered to remove certain features from its devices, including group volume control.

+Google was ordered to pay Sonos $32.5 million in damages.
+However, a judge tossed out the verdict in October and criticized Sonos for abusing the patent system.
+Following the verdict, Google redeployed the features it had previously removed.

 In April 2020, Sonos revealed a new "sonic logo" composed by Philip Glass, featuring an ensemble of 21 musicians.
 The logo will be heard in the listening experience of Sonos Radio, an Internet radio streaming service that was unveiled by the company the same month.

 In June 2020, Sonos announced plans to lay off 12% of its workforce, close its New York store and six of its offices, and cut its top executives' pay by 20% for three to six months, in response to the economic disruptions caused by the COVID pandemic.

-In November 2020, Sonos launched “Sonos Radio HD", a paid ad-free tier of Sonos Radio.
+In November 2020, Sonos launched "Sonos Radio HD", a paid ad-free tier of Sonos Radio.

-In January 2022, Sonos won the lawsuit against Google and Google had to remove certain features such as group volume controller from its devices.
+In May 2023, Sonos reported a 24% drop in revenue.
+Sonos then laid off 7% of its workforce—130 employees—in June.

+In August 2024, Sonos laid off another 100 employees.
+Several of its customers support locations will also close, including one in Amsterdam.